Germanic Languages

 |||||

-Prerequisites: Completion of GERM UN1101 and UN1102 or the equivalent This 2-point conversation group is designed for students who are now taking Intermediate German UN2101 or who wish to maintain their spoken German at least at the advanced intermediate level.
+Prerequisite: Completion of 1102 or equivalent.
+If you have prior German outside of Columbia's language sequence, the placement exam is required.
+Desire to speak lots of German!
+Students in Intermediate Conversation should have completed the equivalent of two semester of college German or placed at the Intermediate level at Columbia.
+This conversation group is designed for students are either taking Intermediate German I or II and would like additional practice or who take only this class because they wish to maintain their spoken German.
 The course is designed to improve your ability to speak and understand and manage German in everyday situations; to provide opportunities to participate in conversational situations on any topics you are interested in; to strengthen and acquire skills to understand German spoken at normal conversational speed; to expand active and passive vocabularies speaking skills; and to maintain a certain level of written German through short written activities.
-This course does not count towards the language requirement
+This is a 2-point course and does not count towards the language requirement

 |